Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Kerry Carpenter At The Plate

-- In 34.8% of his games this season, Carpenter has driven in at least one run.
-In 15 of those games (16.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- Carpenter has driven in a run in 31 games this season (34.4%), including 15 games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.